ionic-team/ionic-site/docs/guide/building.md

 ---
 layout: docs_guide
-title: "Building out the Todo App"
+title: "Building out your app"
 chapter: building
 ---

-Previous: <a href="testing.html">Starting our App</a>
+Previous: <a href="testing.html">Starting our app</a>

 # Chapter 5: Building out your app